-I’m a genealogist, oral historian, historical researcher and heritage creative practitioner based in north west England.
+I’m an oral historian, genealogist, local history researcher, house historian and heritage creative practitioner based in north west England.

-In 2019 I completed a Masters degree in Local History with the Open University, following on from gaining my Postgraduate Diploma in History with Distinction in 2018.
+In 2020 I completed a Masters degree in Local History, with Merit, from the Open University, following on from gaining my Postgraduate Diploma in History, with Distinction, in 2018.
 My dissertation explored changes to small-scale farming in Haslingden, Lancashire brought about by the Industrial Revolution, focusing on the lives of the Woods farming family from 1837 to 1888.
 In 2015 I gained a first-class honours degree in Humanities with Creative Writing and Art History, again from the Open University.

 During 2017 I worked via tender with the programming team at Lakeland Arts developing scripts and voice recordings for four augmented realities as part of the Blackwell Project at Blackwell, the Arts and Crafts House, Bowness-on-Windermere.
 My research centred on the Holt family and their interaction with Blackwell as a holiday home.